EU pushes for October Brexit agreement, but threatens no deal

 EU leaders understand that she can give little away before the conference ends on Oct.
 3. However, they hope their negotiator, Michel Barnier, can secure her agreement next month to what will be new EU proposals that will be fundamentally unchanged but may be politically more palatable, especially on Northern Ireland.

-“It was clear today that we need substantial progress by October and that we then aim to finalize everything in November,” Merkel told reporters as the summit ended.
+“It was clear today that we need substantial progress by October and that we then aim to finalise everything in November,” Merkel told reporters as the summit ended.

 “But there is still a lot of work to do on the question of how future trade relations will look,” she added.
 “You can’t belong to the single market if you are not part of the single market, but you can develop a lot of creativity to find practical, good, close solutions.”